abrilquinterog/abrilquinterog/README.md

 - :triangular_ruler: I'm really passionate about designing and  building user interfaces that are useful and make people happy
 - :books: I’m currently learning React
 - :star: I am always looking for ways to improve my work and myself as a person
-- :dog: When I am not coding I'am playing with my little buddy Mila
+- :dog: When I am not coding I'm playing with my little buddy Mila

 ## Tech Stack :art:
 <div>